 - Reheat: Put the meatballs on a baking sheet and place in a preheated oven at 375°F (190°C) for 15 to 20 minutes until even and brown on the outside.

-- If you prefer to fry them, thaw slightly for about 10 minutes then cook in a non-stick frying pan over medium heat.
+- To fry them, thaw slightly for about 10 minutes then cook in a non-stick frying pan over medium heat.
 Lower heat and cover pan to allow the meatballs to steam through for 10 to 15 minutes.

-- More Vegan Lentil Recipes: Vegan Sausage Lentil Lasagna, Vegan Rice Burger with Kinpira
+- More Vegan Lentil Recipes: Vegan Sausage Lentil Lasagna, Vegan Taco Salad Bowl, Vegan Rice Burger with Kinpira

 This post contains affiliate links.
 As an Amazon Associate I earn from qualifying purchases.
 Amazon Disclosure